hostcc/esphome-component-dynamic-on-time/README.md

 * All months are enabled internally

 ## Usage

-To do that an ESPHome configuration should consider following components:
+The ESPHome configuration should consider following components:
 - [Number](https://esphome.io/index.html#number-components) to fetch hours and minutes from
 - [Switch](https://esphome.io/index.html#switch-components) to fetch days of week from